SumoLogic/sumologic-documentation/docs/metrics/metrics-queries/metrics-explorer.md

 Below are some FAQs about the Metrics Explorer.

-### What happens to the current metrics tab when the new Metrics Explorer comes out?

-The Metrics Explorer replaces the Classic metrics UI.
-If you’re not ready to switch to the Metrics Explorer, you continue to use the Classic UI until you are.
-The option for switching between Classic metrics and Metrics Explorer is on the three-dot kebab menu at the top right of the page, next to the **Add to Dashboard** button.

 ### What value does Metrics Explorer provide?

 The Metrics Explorer gives you more visualization types and makes your metrics easier to  discover.
 Metrics Explorer provides the same visualizations available in Dashboards (New), from tables and category charts, to time series charts and honeycomb visualizations.
 The Metrics Explorer has richer and more comprehensive autocomplete support, providing suggestions for even very high cardinality queries.
 The structured query builder approach also makes the metrics experience friendlier to infrequent and inexperienced metrics users.